Winter hiking and snowshoeing in The Kaunertal

 Snowshoeing in the Kaunergrat Nature Park

 Already familiar with snowshoes?
-At Harbe Weiher, it's a comfortable two hours and 2.5 km through the snow.
-The Feigwasser circular trail covers 3 km and is equally attractive.
-Beginners and experts will also feel at home on the 4.5 km route through the Görfen Moor bog and be done in just three hours.
+The Harbe Weiher trail offers a comfortable two-hour, 2.5 km route through the snow, while the Feigwasser loop covers an equally attractive 3 km.
+For those looking for a bit more, the 4.5 km route through the Görfen Moor bog is suitable for beginners and experts alike - and can be comfortably done in three hours.

-Also recommended: the circular trail at Piller Sattel.
-Would you rather make your way to a mountain hut?
+Also recommended: the loop at Piller Sattel.
+Or would you rather make your way to a mountain hut?
 The ideal starting point for most snowshoe tours is the Kaunergrat Nature Park Museum.

 © TVB Tiroler Oberland-Kaunertal-Martin Lugger